Ran2K-Creator/BTC-Wolf/README.md

 4. run npm i

-5. run npm install bloom-filter

-6. when everything is done, exit the cmd and go to the BTC_Wolf folder and click on "start-program", start the notify.py as well.
+5. when everything is done, exit the cmd and go to the BTC_Wolf folder and click on "start-program", start the notify.py as well.

-7. that's it!
+6. that's it!